noynaert/act102handouts/06_More_CSS/06b_More_CSS.md

 #### Using Margin properties to center an element

 There really is "One wierd trick" to centering text.
+Basically the 0 means set the top and bottom margins to 0 (no margin, at the top or bottom, and automatically balance the left and right margins.)
+The width may be anything less than 100%.

 ```css
   margin: 0 auto;